CarbonicSoda/natural-log/README.md

 > The popups are responsive to device size and adaptive to the color scheme
 > (light/dark).

-The popups will fade after some time, to dismiss them, just hover and click.
+The popups will fade after some time.
+To dismiss them, just hover and click.

 ![Hover&Click](https://github.com/CarbonicSoda/natural-logs/blob/master/media/demo/hover.png?raw=true)

-The package allows you to store console history, and exposed it to the debug console via `natlog.history`.
+The package allows you to store console history, and exposes it to the debug console via `natlog.history`.

 On a production build?
 Not only can you toggle popups off, you can also mute all